The Ultimate Family Photo Guide

 1. Adjust the Exposure

 Open your favorite photo editing app.
+Here is our roundup of our favorite photo editing apps.
 A Color Story, VSCO, Instagram, and even your phone’s native editing app are all good options.
 Adjust the exposure to brighten the photo a bit.

 2. Straighten and Crop

 Straighten and crop to your designed aspect ratio.
 All our frames are custom down to 1/16th of an inch, so we’ll print and frame your photo perfectly no matter the crop.
 If you're browsing our Quick Ship Shop, we've designed the frames with set art dimensions for you.
 Less decisions and more inspiration.
 The fastest way to frame your photos – they ship next day!